Seeing the Churchill Polar Bears in Manitoba is a wildlife bucket list item. Here are the best ways to see polar bears in Churchill.

 See Churchill Polar Bears From The Air On A Helicopter Tour

 If you visit Churchill during the shoulder season in late summer to early autumn, the polar bears in Churchill Manitoba tend to be hiding in the trees or further out in the wilds of Wapusk National Park.
-This remote and sprawling environment can only be accessed via snowmobile, ATV, and by helicopter.
+This remote and sprawling environment is one of the most amazing national parks in Canada, but it can only be accessed via snowmobile, ATV, and helicopter.
 While brave locals might feel comfortable venturing into this untamed wilderness, I would never recommend an unguided experience for anyone who hasn’t spent their lives in polar bear country.

 To get the best views of the polar bears in Wapusk National Park, join Custom Helicopter Tours in Churchill Manitoba for a birds-eye view.
 It’s during one of these hour-long aerial Churchill tours that you’ll really get a glimpse of just how many polar bears there are in Churchill Manitoba.
 During the warmer months, these bears lazily bide their time until the sea ice forms.
 And when it does, it’s only a short period of action before they make their way out onto the ice to hunt for seals.